webpack-contrib/image-minimizer-webpack-plugin/README.md

     ]
   },
   plugins: [
-    // Make sure that the plugin is after any plugins that add images new ImageminWebpackPlugin({
+    // Make sure that the plugin is after any plugins that add images, example `CopyWebpackPlugin` new ImageminWebpackPlugin({
       imageminOptions: {
-        plugins
+        // Lossless optimization with custom option
+        // Feel free to experement with options for better result for you
+        plugins: [
+          imageminGifsicle({
+            interlaced: true
+          }),
+          imageminJpegtran({
+            progressive: true
+          }),
+          imageminOptipng({
+            optimizationLevel: 5
+          }),
+          imageminSvgo({
+            removeViewBox: true
+          })
+        ]
       }
     })
   ]
 };
 ```

+### Lossless Configuratoion

 ### Standalone Loader